- Date : 15/04/2021

 - Read: 4 mins

 Have you narrowed down on a resale property?
-Here's a comprehensive list of things you need to check before you move in.
+Here's a comprehensive list of things you need to check before buying pre-owned property

 Resale properties are considered a good option, and it’s not just the lure of quicker possession.
-For instance, resale properties are priced lower than new properties owing to depreciation in value.
+For instance, resale properties are priced lower than new home listings owing to depreciation in value.
 Also, prospective buyers get a clear idea of the total costs involved, which facilitates better planning.

 While purchase of resale property offers multiple advantages, the actual purchase process requires careful scrutiny of documents, and other verification.
-Here’s a to-do list that can be of help when you put your plan into action:
+Here’s a to-do list that guide you on how to buy pre-owned property:

 Important documents to check